 In 2010, our operations, financial results and growth are expected to be adversely affected by general economic conditions, weak hospitality demand and constraints on availability of financing.
 Recessionary conditions in the national economy have resulted in economic pressures on the hospitality industry generally, and on our operations and expansion plans.
 We have experienced declines in hotel occupancy, weakness in future bookings by our core large group customers, lower spending levels by groups, increased cancellation levels and increased attrition levels, which represents groups not fulfilling the minimum number of room nights originally contracted for.
 We believe corporate customers in particular continue to delay meetings and events and are seeking to minimize spending.
 While we have re-focused our marketing efforts on booking rooms in 2010, in addition to later years, there can be no assurance that we can achieve acceptable occupancy and revenue levels during continued periods of economic distress, in light of decreased demand.
 We believe that our contracts with our group customers (which generally require minimum levels of rooms revenue and banquet and catering revenues) provide a level of protection against the effects of these increased levels of attrition.
 There can be no assurance, however, that we will succeed in contracting for and collecting attrition and cancellation fees.
-In addition, our cost containment efforts at the property and corporate levels may not be successful.
-In particular, many of our expenses are relatively fixed (such as personnel costs, interest, rent, property taxes, insurance and utilities) and we may be unable to reduce these costs significantly or rapidly when demand for our hotel and convention business decreases.
+In addition, our cost containment efforts at the property taxes, insurance and utilities) and we may be unable to reduce these costs significantly or rapidly when demand for our hotel and convention business decreases.
 Further, we are reducing capital expenditure commitments and are delaying decisions on our proposed expansions, which will delay our future growth.
-We cannot predict when or if hospitality demand and spending will return to favorable levels, but we anticipate th
+We cannot predict when or if hospitality demand and spending will return to favorable levels, but we anticipate that our future financial results and growth will be further harmed if the economic recession continues for a significant period or becomes worse.